 You may be able to stay living with your foster carers after you turn 18.
 This is called 'staying put'.

 If everyone agrees and it's the right option for you, you can stay there until you are 21.
+This will be paid for by Medway Council, and you will also pay a contribution each week.

 You'll continue to get the extra care and support you may need before moving into independent living.

-This can be a nice way of staying part of the family and making sure you are confident in taking your next step towards independence.
+Staying put can be a nice way of staying part of the family and making sure you are confident in taking your next step towards independence.

 Other housing options